tuncbkose/BloomFilter/README.md

 ## TESTS AND BENCHMARKING
 we tested the 2 hash functions to make sure they distributed everything evenly.
-We benchmarked to make sure we were getting an even distribution.
+We benchmarked hit rate also REEEEEE

 ### graphs are all even which is good
 We want an even distribution because that means our hashes are distributing everything evenly.
 Below are some graphs that have been